sambadstubner/L-System-Decoder/README.md

 In some more complex L-Systems, rules only apply on alternating generations or don't apply until much later.
 In this scenario, we keep track of previously found possible solutions.
 When a new set of solutions are found, we keep the previous solutions that do not contradict newly found solutions, and update the rule sets with the new information found.

+If there is only one possible way to group a generation without contradictions then we know those rules must be true and we will only consider splits in future generations that follow those rules

+### Future Features
+- Allow for the X -> "" rule